1bl4z3r/hermit-V2/README.md

 * Keep your regular pages in the `content` folder.
 To create a new page, run `hugo new page-title.md`
 * Keep your blog posts in the `content/posts` folder.
 To create a new post, run `hugo new posts/post-title.md`

-### Customize CSS

-1. **Change predefined colors/effects** - If you'd like to customize theme color or fonts, you can simply override `assets/scss/_predefined.scss`, by simply copy it to site's root (keep the same relative path) then edit those variables.
-2. **Change CSS effects limited to single page or few pages** - Add following to your page FrontMatter `custom_css = ["custom_css/foo.css","custom_css/bar.css"]`, and add the relevant SCSS files in `assets` directory.
-You may find additional help in [Custom CSS and JS](#custom-css-and-js).
-3. **Change css styling sitewide** - If you are unhappy with how the theme looks and feels and want to change some (or all) of it to make it truly your own, you can do so by adding `assets/scss/userstyles.scss` to your site's root and modify Stylesheets to your liking.

-You'll need **Hugo extended version**, which has the ability to rebuild SCSS.
-You don't have to use extended version in production, but in this case it's necessary to make sure the `resources` folder is committed and "up to date" (by running `hugo` or `hugo server` locally using the extended version).
-But anyway, always use the extended version if you can.

 ### LaTeX in Markdown